 Nevada

 All Voting is Local Action Nevada advocates for pro-voter and legislative priorities and policies that broaden voter access across the state.
-This includes increasing language accessibility by providing materials and resources to voters whose primary language is not English, expanding access for Native American voters, and expanding vote-by-mail throughout the state.
-AVL Action Nevada also prioritizes pushing back against restrictive laws and policies at the statewide and county levels and educating voters and activists by hosting lobby days.
+This includes increasing language accessibility by providing materials and resources to voters whose primary language is not English, additional access for Native American voters, and expanding vote-by-mail throughout the state.
+Nevada has a proud history of expanding equitable access to the ballot.
+AVL Action NV prioritizes pushing back against attempts to institute restrictive laws and policies at the statewide and county levels and educating voters and activists by hosting lobby days.

 Ohio

 Working closely with a coalition of partner organizations and election officials, All Voting is Local Action Ohio works to expand voting access statewide, focusing on vote-by-mail, ballot drop boxes, voter registration practices, and more.
-AVL Action Ohio also advocates and works against anti-voter policies, including strict voter ID laws and Issue 1, an anti-democratic resolution that sought to increase the threshold for a ballot initiative from majority rule to 60% percent from the majority-rule.
+AVL Action Ohio also advocates and works to oppose anti-voter policies, including recent attempts to pass proof of citizenship requirements.

 Pennsylvania

 All Voting is Local Action Pennsylvania works alongside partners to ensure state legislators and local elections officials do their part in improving the commonwealth’s voting process.
-Through collaboration with public officials, AVL Action Pennsylvania has advocated for important measures like more statewide funding for elections and a clear, standardized path that allows incarcerated voters access to the ballot.
+Through collaboration with public officials, AVL Action PA has advocated for important measures, including increased statewide funding for elections and a clear, standardized path that allows incarcerated voters to access the ballot.

 Wisconsin

-All Voting is Local Action Wisconsin advocates for pro-voter policies and legislation that increase access to the ballot.
-AVL Action Wisconsin prioritizes holding accountable those who have sought to undermine safe and secure elections in the state through avenues such as mobilizing with partners and voters to call for their resignation.
-AVL Action Wisconsin has also worked to introduce and advocate for pro-voter legislation, focusing on Badger Books, a digitized version of the voter rolls that speeds up election administration, shortens wait times to vote, and requires fewer election workers to serve at the polls.
+All Voting Action Wisconsin advocates for pro-voter polices and legislation that increase access to the ballot.
+AVL Action Wisconsin prioritizes holding accountable those who have sought to undermine safe and secure elections.
+AVL Action Wisconsin has also worked to introduce and advocate for pro-voter legislation that would improve election processes throughout the Badger State.